Guide

 In practice, none.
 "Coffee rewards card" and "coffee loyalty card" describe the same thing — a card (paper or digital) that earns the customer a reward after a number of purchases.
 Some chains use "rewards" for points-based systems and "loyalty" for stamp-based, but the line is fuzzy and not worth defending.

-Is there a good coffee rewards app or cafe loyalty app for independent shops?+
+Is there a good coffee loyalty app or cafe loyalty app for independent shops?+

-Most coffee rewards apps are built for chains and require customers to download an app — which kills uptake in independent cafes.
-The simpler model is a browser-based digital loyalty card: customers scan a QR, get a stamp, no install.
+Most coffee loyalty apps are built for chains and require customers to download an app — which kills uptake in independent cafes.
+The simpler model is a browser-based cafe loyalty app: customers scan a QR, get a stamp, no install.
 See how the common cafe loyalty apps compare →

 How long does it take customers to fill a coffee shop loyalty card?+